stathischaritos/veganbot/README.md

 TODO:
 -----
   - Add random waiting times before "seen" and "writing" and answering so that it feels like a real person.
+  - Change tfidf library, do not remove stopwords.

 Links:
 ------